pkmn/ps/sim/README.md

   with explicit `import` and `export` statements the TypeScript compiler better able to detect type errors. `index.ts` files have been added to each of the generations in `data/`.
 - **only Gens 1 - 9 are supported, no other mods**.
-Generation 9 as the `base` mod is supported as with Pokémon Showdown, but after that only the canconical `genN` mods are supported (no Stadium, Let's Go, or pet mods).
+Generation 9 as the `base` mod is supported as with Pokémon Showdown, but after that only the canonical `genN` mods are supported (no Stadium, Let's Go, or pet mods).
 However, the [`@pkmn/mods`](../mods) package provides the information required for additional formats, and support for Other Metagames can be achieved with the modified `Dex#mod` method.
 The `Dex#mod` and `Dex.forGen` methods will `throw` if an unsupported mod/gen is